 My research has focused on methods for discovering and modeling dynamical systems from data.
 I use approaches from machine learning for model discovery and systems identification.
 I am particularly interested in how machine learning can be leveraged to discover interpretable models.

 Simultaneous discovery of coordinates and governing equations.
 My recent work focuses on the discovery of parsimonious nonlinear governing equations from high-dimensional dynamical data.
 We developed a flexible autoencoder framework that simultaneously identifies a set of reduced coordinates and associated dynamical model.
-This work is available as an arXiv preprint.
+This work is available in PNAS.
 Associated code can be found on github.

 A unified sparse optimization framework to learn parsimonious physics-informed models from data.
 Applying machine learning approaches to scientific data often requires custom adaptations to handle application-specific challenges, such as physical constraints, data outliers, and parametric dependencies.
 We present a unified framework for learning nonlinear dynamical systems from data by combining SINDy with the recent SR3 optimization approach.
 We demonstrate how this approach can be used to handle nonconvex regularization, trimming of outliers, and parametric dependencies This work is available as an arXiv preprint.